 In general, buyers prefer asset purchases from a tax perspective.
 A taxable asset purchase allows the buyer to “step up,” or increase, the tax basis of the acquired assets to reflect the purchase price.

-If you buy assets, you’ll want to allocate the total purchase price in a way that gives you favorable postacquisition tax results.
+If you buy assets, you’ll want to allocate the total purchase price in a way that gives you favorable tax consequences of buying a business.
 Here’s how to comply with the applicable tax rules — while possibly lowering your future tax obligations.
+We offer business tax planning services along with personal tax services to keep you in compliance!

 When you eventually sell a purchased asset or convert it into cash, you’ll have a taxable gain or taxable income if the amount received from the sale or conversion into cash exceeds the asset’s tax basis.
 The formula for an asset’s tax basis is:

-For depreciable or amortizable assets, gains attributable to postacquisition depreciation or amortization deductions will be taxed at higher ordinary-income rates.
+Do you fully understand the tax consequences of buying a business?
+Let’s dig in here.
+For depreciable or amortizable assets, gains attributable to post-acquisition depreciation or amortization deductions will be taxed at higher ordinary-income rates.
 The current maximum federal rate on ordinary income recognized by individual taxpayers is 37%.

 For depreciable real property held for more than one year, gains attributable to depreciation deductions are taxed at a maximum federal rate of 25%.